 Antonio de la Torre glues it all together

 The key reason why this house of cards doesn’t fall apart is the marvelous spectacle provided by its protagonist.

-Antonio De La Torre plays a pivotal role in this undertaking, taking on the challenge of a slimy manipulator that throughout the entire film tries to convince the audience he’s been the victim here all along.
+Antonio De La Torre plays a pivotal role in this undertaking, taking on the challenge of a slimy manipulator that, throughout the entire film, strives to convince the audience that he’s the victim here all along.
 The Spanish actor masters the use of tension, dosing it and accumulating it with a Swiss-watch precision.
-Just like in the scandalous whirlwind he finds himself trapped inside, Manuel beguiles the audience too, almost sweet talking us to get our vote in the matter.
-There is power in that towering performance, a dangerously tempting charisma that lures into a false belief of his actions falling prey to a political game.
+As if our vote could potentially save him, Manuel beguiles us, almost sweet talking to get our vote in the matter.
+There is power in that towering performance, and a dangerously tempting charisma that lures into a false belief of his actions falling prey to a political game.

 Hate Grade: 3/10

 Starring: Antonio de la Torre, Mónica López, Josep Maria Pou, Nacho Fresneda

 If you liked El Reino (2018), or are looking for similar films, here’s a few titles you might like: